-Living high in the central Asian mountains, Snow Leopards live a hard life, and need large territories to sustain their small populations.
-Human activities such as poaching, mining, and farmers protecting their livestock, as well as climate change, are having a devastating affect on their already-small numbers.
+Living high in the central Asian mountains between 3,000 and 4,500m, Snow Leopards live a hard life, and need large territories to sustain their small populations.
+Human activities such as poaching, mining, and farmers protecting their livestock, as well as climate change and the loss of their prey animals, are having a devastating effect on their already-small numbers.

 Only a few thousand Snow Leopards now remain in the wild, and even amongst locals they are rarely seen, earning themselves the nickname ‘Ghost of the Mountains‘.
-Their dense, soft fur – beautifully marked for camouflage against the rocks – gives the Snow Leopard the most stunning appearance, and it would be a tragedy to lose them for ever.
+Their dense, soft fur – beautifully marked for camouflage against the rocks, and almost 5” thick in places – gives the Snow Leopard the most stunning appearance, and it would be a tragedy to lose them for ever.

 Learn more on the WWF website (opens in new window)